zahraelhaddi/UseCase-NLP/README.md

 ├── .env                 # Environment variables
 ├── .gitignore           # Git ignore file
 ├── requirements.txt     # Python dependencies
-├── 01_data_preprocessing.ipynb      # Jupyter notebook for tweets extraction and ingestion to the database ├── 02_text_classification.ipynb     # Jupyter notebook for sentiment analysis of tweets using NLP in three methods
+├── Tweets_Ingestion_and_persistence.ipynb      # Jupyter notebook for tweets extraction and ingestion to the database ├── tweets-NLP.ipynb                            # Jupyter notebook for sentiment analysis of tweets using NLP in three methods
 |
 └── tweetsDB.db          # SQLite database file
 ```